paypal/invoice-sdk-dotnet/README.md

 ---------------
 *	Integrate the PayPal Invoice SDK with an ASP.NET Web Application

-*	Use NuGet to install the 'PayPal_Invoice_SDK' package
+*	Use NuGet to install the 'PayPalInvoiceSDK' package

 *	The NuGet package installs the dependencies to the solution and automatically updates the project